Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

-The $5$-pointers make $N-3$ full iterations plus an additional half iteration, starting at the left end of the chain and ending at the right end of the chain.
+The $5$-pointers make $N-3$ full round trips plus an additional one-way trip, starting at the left end of the chain and ending at the right end of the chain.
 Their rules are identical to the rules for the $1$-pointers, except that they eventually transition to a $6$-pointer when the Track $2$ pointer reaches the right end of the chain.
 TR-$1$ through TR-$5$ are duplicated with $\arrRone$ and $\arrLone$ replaced with $\arrRfive$ and $\arrLfive$ and named TR-$21$ through TR-$25$.

 The Type I terms from (\ref{eq:hcl1}) are duplicated with $\arrRone$ and $\arrLone$ replaced with $\arrRfive$ and $\arrLfive$ and added to $h_{cl}$.